Search this site

 Health App Sleep Summary.
 What Do I Do?

-One thing to consider is which app you want to use in the Apple Health app Summary views (this is only if you use the Apple Health Summary and Graph views - see below image showing the views).
 Both sleep apps work independently of each other, however the Health graphs can only show one primary source.
 Refer to below steps to setup AutoSleep as the primary source, but remember this only impacts the Health summary graphs, it makes no difference in using both apps.

 Setting Apple Health Summary Views